 d.
 Unused shared leave will be returned to the donor(s) according to the provisions in SAAM.
 Unused shared leave may not be returned until one of the following occurs:

-- The employee is released to full-time employment; has not received additional medical treatment for his or her current condition or any other qualifying condition for at least six months; and the employee’s doctor has declined, in writing, the employee’s request for a statement indicating the employee’s condition has been resolved
+(2) The employee is released to full-time employment; has not received additional medical treatment for their current condition or any other qualifying condition for at least six months; and the employee’s doctor has declined, in writing, the employee’s request for a statement indicating the employee’s condition has been resolved

 e.
 If a shared leave account is closed and an employee later has a need to use shared leave due to the same condition listed in the closed account, Human Resource Services must approve a new shared leave request for the employee.